ARGOeu/argodoc/content/guides/compute.md

 The Job_Critical configuration for example will compute a/r results by taking into account the most critical metrics for each service.
 The __Job_All__ configuration for example will be more strict by using a profile that takes into account all metrics for each service.

-Each Job configuration includes it's own supplementary data: _topology_, _metric profile_, _availability profile_, _weights_, _downtimes_ etc.
+Each Job configuration includes its own supplementary data: _topology_, _metric profile_, _availability profile_, _weights_, _downtimes_ etc.

-Each tenant has it's own folder which contains job subfolders.
+Each tenant has its own folder which contains job subfolders.
 Each job subfolder contains daily supplementary data files from argo-connectors.
 The directory structure resembles the following:

 - path_to_argo_connector_data
   + tenantA